Show Boat: History of revisions

 The original production ran four-and-a-half hours during tryouts but was trimmed to just over three by the time it got to Broadway.
 During previews, four songs, "Mis'ry's Comin' Aroun", "I Would Like to Play a Lover's Part", "Let's Start the New Year" and "It's Getting Hotter in the North", were cut from the show.
-"Mis'ry's Comin' Aroun" was published in the complete vocal score and fragments of it are also heard in the scoring, notably in the original 1927 overture and in the miscegenation scene.
-The song "Be Happy, Too" was also cut after the Washington, D.C., tryout.
+The song "Be Happy, Too" was cut after the Washington, D.C., tryout.
 "Let's Start the New Year" was performed in the 1989 Paper Mill Playhouse production.

 Two songs, "Till Good Luck Comes My Way" (sung by Ravenal) and "Hey Feller!" (sung by Queenie), were written mainly to cover scenery changes.
-They were discarded beginning with the 1946 revival, although "Till Good Luck" was included in the 1993 Harold Prince revival of the show.
-The comedy song, "I Might Fall Back On You," was also cut beginning in 1946.
+They were discarded beginning with the 1946 revival, although "Till Good Luck" was included in the 1994 Prince revival.
+The comedy song, "I Might Fall Back on You", was also cut beginning in 1946.
 It was restored in the 1951 film version and several stage productions since the 1980s.
-On record, "Hey Feller!" appears only on the 1988 EMI album.
-Kern and Hammerstein wrote two new songs for revivals and three more for the 1936 film version.

-The Harold Fielding production in London in the early 1970s claimed to use the entire original score, but it omitted "Hey, Feller!" and "In Dahomey", among others.
-This cast album broke ground in being the first two-LP version of Show Boat ever released.

-The score also includes four songs not originally written for Show Boat: "Bill" was originally written by Kern and P. G. Wodehouse in 1917 and was reworked by Hammerstein for Show Boat.
+The score also includes four songs not written for Show Boat: "Bill" was originally written by Kern and P. G. Wodehouse in 1917 and was reworked by Hammerstein for Show Boat.
 Two other songs not by Kern and Hammerstein, "Goodbye, My Lady Love" by Joseph E. Howard and "After the Ball" by Charles K. Harris, were included by the authors for historical atmosphere and are included in revivals.
 The New Year's Eve scene features an instrumental version of "There'll Be a Hot Time in the Old Town Tonight".

 Some of the following numbers have been cut or revised in subsequent productions, as noted below (the songs "Ol' Man River", "Can't Help Lovin' Dat Man", and "Bill" have been included in every stage and film production of Show Boat):